avan06/PS4CheaterNeo/README.md

 - `Hex Editor` can be opened from the `cheat` or `query` window.
 - `Pointer finder` can be executed from the `cheat` or `query` lists.
 - Added support for attempting to re-establish the connection when PS4Tool's ConnectedCheck detects that PS4DBG is not connected.
 (0.9.9.1)
+- All major windows (Main, Query, HexEditor, Option, PointerFinder) now automatically save and restore their last position and size.
+(1.0.8.0)

 ## SendPayload	[🔼](#table-of-contents)